-Our established WWI battlefields tours programme covers the events of WWI in the Ypres Salient and Somme regions, enabling your pupils to learn from a wealth of important historical sites and excursions.
-These WWI battlefield school tours are part of our wide range of school trips to Belgium.
+Our established First World War battlefields tours programme covers the events of the First World War in the Ypres Salient and Somme regions, enabling your pupils to learn from a wealth of important historical sites and excursions.
+These First World War battlefield school tours are part of our wide range of school trips to Belgium.

 Price Shown includes

 - 2 night's full-board accommodation staying at NST’s Château d’Ebblinghem

 - Executive coach transportation from and to school and throughout your stay

 - Services of your own Group Co-ordinator (Groupie)

 - Free place ratio of 1 in 8